 - Since January 1, 2012 there have been several revisions to the conditions that accompany the 30%-ruling

 - In the following paragraphs, we will discuss the ins and outs of the most recent ruling

-- We will also discuss the transitional rules that now apply to those who were granted the 30%-ruling tax advantage on, or before, January 1, 2012
+- We will also discuss the transitional rules that now apply to those who were granted the 30%-ruling tax advantage on, or before, the changes took place.

 Conditions for the 30% Ruling